Kevinconnu/banditSolver/README.md

 ### Input
 ###### The config document
 All input and direction of the program comes from JSON format config files.
 Files must be named for the level they pertain to (aka 'bandit0.cfg' contains the log in info and commands to complete level 0, 'bandit1.cfg' would be the next file required, and so on).
-The first 4 fields of the config file must contain the SSH address, port, username and password information:
+Four fields must contain the SSH address, port, username and password information:

 ```bash
     {